St. James' Episcopal Church (Manhattan)

 St. James' Church is an Episcopal parish church located at the intersection of Madison Avenue and 71st Street on the Upper East Side of Manhattan, New York City.

-Founded in May 1810 as a summer chapel for New Yorkers with country homes north of the then city, it has grown into one of the largest Episcopal churches in New York City.
+Sponsored by Trinity Church and completed in May 1810 as a summer chapel for New Yorkers with country homes north of the then city, it has grown into one of the largest Episcopal churches in New York City.
 In addition to worship, it has programs for children and young families, youth and young adults, as well as a music program and a devotion to mission and service in the community.

-In 2021, it reported 1,559 members, average attendance of 165, and $2,749,445 in plate and pledge income.
+The church reported 1,508 members in 2015 and 1,655 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $2,973,713 with average Sunday attendance (ASA) of 373 persons.
+This was a relative decrease on reported ASA of 776 in 2020.

 Worship & music

 St. James' Church worships in a variety of styles within the Anglican tradition.
 Four services of Holy Eucharist are celebrated every Sunday.

 Music

 In 2008–2009, the parish installed the St. James' Bicentennial Organ, built by Schoenstein & Co.
 Organbuilders (op.
 156 & 157) in San Francisco.
 The organ contains a total of 5,538 pipes, with 4,407 pipes in the chancel organ and 1,131 pipes in the gallery.
 The new organ was dedicated in October 2010.